emqx/emqx-operator/README.md

 If a PVC is manually deleted or becomes orphaned, the StatefulSet controller will create a fresh PVC when the pod is recreated.
 The new PVC starts empty; the EMQX node will rejoin the cluster and participate in EMQX Durable Storage replication to recover data from peers.

+### EMQX Upgrades

+To upgrade EMQX version, set the EMQX resource's `spec.image` to the target version.
+The operator rolls core pods one at a time, evacuating connections and sessions before replacement and checking availability before proceeding.
+Once a core is running the new version, the operator starts migrating replicants to a new ReplicaSet.
+It keeps at least one old-version core until the replicant migration completes, then finishes the core rollout.

+If an upgrade stalls, check the operator logs and EMQX resource's events.
+See [EMQX Upgrade Workarounds](docs/en_US/upgrade-workarounds.md) for known upgrade-path issues, symptoms, and manual recovery steps.

 ## Upgrading

 ### From 2.2.x